 The Jamaica-born wideman went on to state that he understands he will be fouled regularly as one of the Premier League's trickiest players and named Branislav Ivanovic as one of his most intimidating opponents.

-He explained: “I know I get kicked a lot but I didn't know I was one of the most fouled players in the league.
-If that's what it takes and we get free-kicks, I will take getting the kicks.
+“I know I get kicked a lot but I didn't know I was one of the most fouled players in the league.
+If that's what it takes and we get free-kicks, I will take getting the kicks," he said.

 “The scariest to play against was Chelsea’s Branislav Ivanovic.
 He wasn't dirty, the guy is just a tank!
 A big guy, big upper body, big lower body.
 A real tank.